-(a) The Town Council finds that the establishment and maintenance of managed natural landscapes is beneficial to the Town's environment and its residents and serves to further adopted Town goals and promote public health, safety, and welfare by:

-- (1) Promoting urban microhabitats in urban areas for the conservation of wildlife such as birds, pollinators, and other beneficial insects; - (2) Creating larger, more connected plant populations, helping ensure the future of native plant species by increasing their ability to migrate in response to changes in climate;

-- (3) Conserving water resources by promoting water-efficient landscaping through the use of appropriate native plants which, once established, typically require less water than other species; - (4) Protecting water quality by reducing the use of fertilizers and other inputs used to maintain landscaping; - (5) Reducing the negative impacts of landscape maintenance equipment on local air quality and climate change; - (6) Improving stormwater retention and preventing erosion; - (7) Increasing biodiversity; - (8) Storing carbon; and - (9) Meeting goals of Carrboro's Bee City USA commitment to promote healthy, sustainable habitats and communities for bees and other pollinators.
+- (a) The Town Council finds that the establishment and maintenance of managed natural landscapes is beneficial to the Town's environment and its residents and serves to further adopted Town goals and promote public health, safety, and welfare by: - (1) Promoting microhabitats in urban areas for the conservation of wildlife such as birds, pollinators, and other beneficial insects; - (2) Creating larger, more connected plant populations, helping ensure the future of native plant species by increasing their ability to migrate in response to changes in climate; - (3) Increasing biodiversity; - (4) Meeting the goals of Carrboro's Bee City USA commitment to promote healthy, sustainable habitats and communities for bees and other pollinators. - (5) Conserving water resources by promoting water-efficient landscaping through xeriscaping and the use of appropriate native plants which, once established, typically require less water than other species; - (6) Reducing the volume of stormwater runoff by promoting infiltration, interception, and evapotransiration - (7) Preventing erosion; - (8) Further protecting water quality by reducing the use of fertilizers and other inputs used to maintain landscaping; - (9) Reducing the negative impacts of landscape maintenance equipment on soil quality, local air quality, and climate change; and - (10) Sequestering carbon.